feature-engine/feature_engine/docs/user_guide/discretisation/GeometricWidthDiscretiser.rst

 This discretisation technique is great when the distribution of the variable is right skewed.

 The :class:`GeometricWidthDiscretiser()` works only with numerical variables.
 A list of variables to discretise can be indicated, or the discretiser will automatically select all numerical variables in the train set.

 **Example**

-Let's look at an example using the House Prices Dataset (more details about the dataset :ref:`here <datasets>`).
+Let's look at an example using the house prices dataset (more details about the dataset :ref:`here <datasets>`).

 Let's load the house prices dataset and separate it into train and test sets:

 .. code:: python